 Wrap Your Dog in This S'mores Costume

 Many cute dog costumes come in the form of food, but this idea is especially clever.
-Who would have thought making a s'mores costume could be so simple to make and is relatively inexpensive?
-Purchase a white vest that fits your dog, then glue on some brown felt and cardboard graham crackers.Continue to 23 of 26 below.
+Who would have thought that making a s'mores costume could be so simple and inexpensive?
+Simply purchase a white vest that fits your dog, then glue on some brown felt and cardboard graham crackers.Continue to 17 of 19 below.

 Dress Your Dog Up as Grandma

 Some breeds just have such photogenic qualities that virtually any costume would look absolutely adorable.
 Such is the case for Maya the Bulldog, who is a popular fixture on Instagram.
 You can find her dressed in a variety of costumes, but this one is especially easy to replicate.
-All you need is a floral scarf and some play glasses.Continue to 25 of 26 below.
+All you need is a floral scarf and some play glasses to turn your beloved Bully (or any pup) into Grandma.

 This clever idea repurposes a stuffed animal into a cute small dog costume using cardboard and a coat hanger.
 Though it might not be comfortable to wear for a long period of time, it is perfect for a fun family photo.